Updated: 6 days ago

 Irregular heartbeat, chest pain, or fatigue

-For more information on the way the nervous system functions under stress, and how you can better support yourself with nervines and adaptogenic herbs during hard times- check out my other blog: https://www.rootgirlherbals.com/post/remaining-resilient-in-troubling-times
+For more information on the way the nervous system functions under stress and how you can better support yourself with nervines and adaptogenic herbs during hard times- check out my other blog: https://www.rootgirlherbals.com/post/remaining-resilient-in-troubling-times

 Caring for ourselves during these hard times can look a lot of different ways for different folks.
 Smoke exposure and increased stress will make us feel more fatigued- emotionally and physically.
 I believe it's best to follow your own intuition and focus on your needs.
 Rest when you need to.
 Disconnect when you need to.
 Take baths.
 Drink more water.
 Rely on plant ritual to pull you through.
-Simple herbal remedies can help support damage to the lungs, soothe the nerves, and move through grief.
+Simple herbal remedies can help support healing damaged lungs, soothe the nerves, and move through grief.

 The plants are here to hold us and help guide us through difficult times.

-Anti-oxidants – Smoke causes inflammation via oxidative damage so increasing your anti-oxidant intake is a simple first line of defense.
+Anti-oxidants – Smoke causes inflammation via oxidative damage, so increasing your anti-oxidant intake is a simple first line of defense.
 In addition to your standard supplements, many herbs and plant foods contain copious amounts of Vitamin C and other anti-oxidants. rose (leaf, petal, hip), elderberries, tulsi, goji berries, and stinging nettles are all great choices that can be used as food, beverage, and medicine.

 Nourishing Herbal Infusions

-Nutritive herbs are a class of herbs that are known for their high amounts of minerals, trace minerals, and certain vitamins.
+Nutritive herbs are a class of herbs known for their high amounts of minerals, trace minerals, and certain vitamins.
 When these plant materials are infused in hot water for hours, they naturally provide a nutritious broth-like liquid that is easy to digest and assimilate.
 A nourishing herbal infusion is different from an herbal tea/tisane.
 It is easy to make, takes about five minutes prep a day, and provides optimal nourishment.
 Nutrient-rich herbs add an extra dimension to your daily regimen and work synergistically to support overall health.

 ● Stinging nettle is reputed to have more chlorophyll than any other herb.
 Chlorophyll is only one molecule away from the iron carrying hemoglobin.
 They also contain an abundance of vitamins A, C, D, and K, calcium, potassium, phosphorous, and iron.
 They are also a kidney tonic and diuretic- which can help with edema and supports the kidneys in gently eliminating toxins.
 Its high magnesium and calcium content support the nervous system.